tony-john-mcneil/distroless/README.md

 * [Node.js](examples/nodejs/Dockerfile)
 * [dotnet](examples/dotnet/Dockerfile)

-To run any example, go the the directory for the language and run
+To run any example, go to the directory for the language and run
 ```
 docker build -t myapp .
 docker run -t myapp